microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. In the search bar at the top of the Azure Portal, type *Resource Groups* and select **Resource groups** from the drop down.
 1. Select your Resource Group ("*WinGet_PrivateRepo*") from the list.
 1. Select **contoso-cdba-demo** for the Cosmos DB Account in the list of resources.
-1. Select **Browse** from the left side navigation.
+1. Select **Data Explorer** from the left side navigation.
+1. Select the drop-down arrow next to **New Container**
-1. Select **+ Add Collection** at the top of the page.
+1. Select **New Database** from the drop-down menu.

-1. In the **New Container section, enter the following information:
+1. In the **New Database** panel, enter the following information:
-    - Database id:
+	Database id:  WinGet
-        - Create new: Enabled
-        - Name: WinGet
-        - Database throughput(autoscale): Autoscale
+	Provision throughput: Enable
+	Database Throughput (autoscale): AutoScale
-        - Database Max RU/s: 4000
+	Database Max RU/s: 4000
-        - Container id: Manifests
-        - Partition key: /id
 1. Select the **Ok** button.

 #### Azure Cosmos container